Date Approved:

 4.3 If, in the opinion of the school Principal, an infraction is of a serious enough nature to warrant a suspension of greater than five (5) days, the school Principal shall consult with the Superintendent of Schools or designate.

-5. Record-Keeping
+E. Record-Keeping

-6. Appeals
+F. Appeals

-The school Principal responsible for imposing discipline on a particular student shall advise parents and students that discipline decisions significantly affecting the education, health or safety of a student entitled to an educational program in the district are subject to appeal as provided by s.
+The school Principal responsible for imposing discipline on a particular student shall advise parents and students that discipline decisions significantly affecting the education, health or safety of a student entitled to an educational program in the district are subject to appeal as provided by Section.
 11 of the School Act and Board Procedural By-Law #4 – Student and/or Parent Appeal Bylaw.

-7. BC Human Rights Code
+G. BC Human Rights Code

 7.1 The Board of Education recognizes that the BC Human Rights Code prohibits discrimination, which is defined as an intentional or unintentional act which adversely affects a person or group on the basis of prejudice.